VimYoung/Spell/README.md

 other good UI kits, it just has awesome integration for rust.
 A compatibility that is hard to find.

-## Todos

-A lot of things are left to be done, but following core things are not implemented yet which might cause problem for widget creation.

-1. Resize of buffers aren't possible.
-2. It is irrelevant to define `Width` and `Height` of Window, as that should be provided directly in your `main` function.
-(Though, I must say that recommended way of creating windows with curved borders is to place a `Rectangle` in a transparent window and then define its `border_radius`.)

-Having said that,you should try creating static widgets (like showing clock, day etc) at this point with `spell` and see how that turns out.

 ## Minimal Example

 I am creating my own shell from spell, which is currently private and will soon be shown